From our family kitchen

 In 2004, our mom, Samira Mahfouz, approached a food court vendor in the Niagara Falls Outlet Mall about using the family’s pita bread.
 The vendor turned down her offer.
 The restaurant was closing permanently.

 What seemed like bad timing was not at all.
 Our mom had a love for creating her own Mediterranean-American dishes, her family made pita bread and now there was about to be a vacant restaurant.
 It was a trifecta.
 Why not take over the restaurant?
 She pitched her idea to her children—Farrah, Monique, Joseph, and Mark.
 We were on board.
 In 2005, Pita Gourmet was born.

 The success of our first location prompted our Williamsville location in 2013.
-In 2019, we proudly opened our third location in East Amherst and in December of 2020 we opened our fourth location in Orchard Park, and in January of 2023 we opened our fifth location in Amherst.
+In 2019, we proudly opened our third location in East Amherst, in December of 2020 we opened our fourth location in Orchard Park, and in January of 2023 we opened our fifth location in Amherst.